 Susan joined Watsi on December 26th, 2019.
-Eleven months ago, Susan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Susan's most recent donation supported Shallet, a very special three-year-old girl from Kenya, to fund clubfoot repair surgery.
+Two years ago, Susan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Susan's most recent donation supported Dennis, a one-month-old baby boy from Tanzania, to fund clubfoot repair surgery.